 When lodging an AIIR electronically, in order to meet the requirements in the TAA 1953 investment bodies must give a signed declaration to their supplier each year to enable a supplier to lodge their AIIR.

 The Annual investment income report – Supplier lodgment declaration form, NAT 74488, is a separate paper form downloadable from the ATO website at www.ato.gov.au The supplier must receive the declaration from the investment body (Section B), complete the declaration (Section A) and return it to the investment body before lodging the AIIR.
 The annual declarations need to be retained by the investment body.
-It is not sent to the ATO each year but must be available for presentation to the ATO when requested.
+It is not sent to the ATO but must be available for presentation to the ATO when requested.

 Privacy